kammitama5/kammitama5.github.io/_posts/2022-09-24-Saturday-September-24th.md

 is a lot of work to read through.
 They had read it before and were explaining a bit of the high-level information about it.
 Then they said something about how they "think they've skated in my area" and at first I thought it was hilarious that I didn't even know they skated.
 Then, the next few words gripped me.
 "I don't think you can learn to skate unless you love falling."
-They said it in the typical Maths-student humour-kind of way, but it really resonated with me.
+They said it in the typical Maths-student humour-kind of way (if you don't know what this is, I would say it's kind of a matter-of-factness with a hint of cheekiness), but it really resonated with me.
 - A professor was telling me recently about people who like the idea of a thing more than the actual thing.
 And going back to what my friend was telling me, I think it would be really difficult to endure the process of falling over and over again if you didn't really enjoy and love the process of doing a thing; if you were in it for the glory of or for the idea of it.